-The submission times of 12:30pm for undergraduate and 4:30pm for graduate and postgraduate coursework apply to electronic submission of assignments for student studying at the Faculty of Education and Social Work.
+The submission times of 12:30pm for undergraduate and 4:30pm for graduate and postgraduate coursework apply to submission of all assignments for all students studying at the Faculty of Education and Social Work.

 Submission times for other faculties will be advised.